UST-QuAntiL/qhana-plugin-runner/docs/plugins.rst

 Plugin Metadata
 ---------------

-Marshmallow schemas to render the lugin metadata can be found in the module :py:mod:`~qhana_plugin_runner.api.plugin_schemas`.
+Marshmallow schemas to render the plugin metadata can be found in the module :py:mod:`~qhana_plugin_runner.api.plugin_schemas`.

 First draft of example plugin metadata: